+44 (0)20 7822 1200

 - Liberty Partnership Ltd v Tancred – advising in long running litigation concerning a breach of warranty claim in respect of a share purchase agreement.

-- Acting upon the instructions of the Government Legal Department in respect of a disability discrimination claim under the Equality Act 2010.
+- Acting on the instructions of the Government Legal Department in a disability discrimination claim under the Equality Act 2010.

 - Acting on behalf of the claimant in a successful property damage claim concerning the Party Wall etc. Act 1996.